brunomart97/podcastr-nlw5/README.md

 ## Podcastr

 Podcastr is an application for listening to podcasts about programming.
-This project was developed during NextLevelWeek#5, presented by @Rocketseat.
+This project was developed during NextLevelWeek#5, presented by Rocketseat.

+---

 ### Home page